janhove/janhove.github.io/_posts/2021-06-29-posttreatment.md

 vocabulary scores are themselves affected by the intervention as well.
 If this is indeed the case, you may end up doing more harm than good.
-In this blog post, I will take a closer look at five general cases where controlling for such a `post-treatment' variable is harmful.
+In this blog post, I will take a closer look at four general cases where controlling for such a 'post-treatment' variable is harmful, and one case where it improves matters.

 <!--more-->